Hermite trace polynomials and chaos decompositions for the Hermitian Brownian motion

 \begin{Remark} The subspace generated by this algebra's action on ${(0)}$ is

-Each element of this subspace has a unique permutation component, which can be dropped.
+Each element of this subspace has the same permutation component, which can be dropped.
 Moreover the action of $a^{\pm}_{(0)(1)}(h)$ on this subspace is independent of $q$, and the induced inner product is the usual symmetric inner product.
 Therefore this space is isomorphic to the symmetric Fock space $\mc{F}_s(\mc{H}_{\mf{R}})$, with the usual Bosonic creation and annihilation operators. \end{Remark}

 \begin{Remark} For $q=1$, the inner product on the Fock space is